typhoon-hil/emr-typhoon-hil-library/README.md

     - [Adding component image](#adding-component-image)
     - [License](#license)
 - [Useful links](#useful-links)

+## EMR Library description
+Energetic Macroscopic Representation (EMR) is a graphical tool used to organize simulation models.
+EMR formalism is based on action reaction principle, which organizes the system model as interconnected subsystems according to the integral causality.
+An inversion of this description leads to macro-control blocks.

+EMR formalism has been introduced for research development in complex electromechanical drives (Bouscayrol et al., 2000) [1].
+Additional information about the EMR methodology and its applications can be found at the [EMR website](http://www.emrwebsite.org/), hosted by the University of Lille.

+EMR library in Typhoon HIL Schematic Editor is comprised of components which implement EMR pictograms.
+EMR pictograms for simulation, estimation, control, and power adaptation are supported.
+The components are implemented as empty subsystems.

+Examples of using EMR formalism to model an electric vehicle can be found in the *examples* directory of this repository.

 ## Getting started
 1. Download and install Typhoon HIL Control Center,